mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 As you can see in the structure :

-1. the bin directory contains our application jar and some scripts to run and stop it,
+1. the bin directory contains our application jars and some scripts to run and stop it,
 2. the conf directory contains our app configuration files,
-3. the lib directory contains the jar dependencies of our project,
+3. the lib directory contains the jars dependencies of our project,
 4. the sql directory contains the sql scripts to create and populate our database.

 ### bin directory